Women and Heart Disease: The Hidden Truths

 These misconceptions worry physicians at St. Vincent's.
 "These women are about the same ages as their husbands, but they get screened almost one-third of the time less often," said St. Vincent's Medical Center Cardiologist Steven Nauman.
 "This is a real problem, something we're trying to address in cardiology today."

-- Studies show that women are typically treated less aggressively for coronary artery disease than are men, and doctors are twice as likely to tell women their symptoms are due to non-cardiac causes.
+- Studies show women are typically treated less aggressively for coronary artery disease than men.
+Doctors are twice as likely to tell women their symptoms are due to non-cardiac causes.
 Women are also less likely to be identified as candidates for open heart surgery and other interventional procedures; they are 10 times less likely to be referred for cardiac catheterization.

-- Women’s hearts, physically speaking, are also different than men’s hearts.
+- Women’s hearts, physically speaking, are also different than men’s.
 Though men and women experience some of the same risk factors, the impact can be quite different.
 For example, diabetes increases a woman’s risk of cardiovascular disease fourfold, while only doubling it for men.